enkidevs/curriculum/java/data-management/numbers-ii/careful-numeric-data-conversions.md

 ---
 ## Quiz

-headline: how does type conversion works?
+headline: can you identify how type conversion works in the following example?

 question: |
   // What is the output of the following snippet?